Painter, Photographer, Lithographer

 - Oral history interview with Charles Sheeler, 1959 June 18

-- Image Gallery items from other collections related to Sheeler, Charles
+- Image and Media Gallery items from other collections related to Sheeler, Charles

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Charles Sheeler, 1958 December 9, Archives of American Art, Smithsonian Institution.